• Skip to main content

 Roasted red bell peppers from a jar would be lovely in this recipe but you won't have the same sweet-tangy flavor.

-One serving of Marry Me Chicken in white bowl over angel hair pasta garnished with fresh basil.
+One serving of Marry Me Chicken in white bowl with angel hair pasta and fork garnished with fresh basil leaves.

 Storage: